Stonecrop Plant - Planting Stonecrop In Your Garden

 (Image credit: marketlan)

-The stonecrop is a succulent sedum plant (Sedum spp.), ideal for arid areas of the garden.
+The stonecrop is a succulent sedum plant (Sedum spp.) that is ideal for arid areas of the garden.
 Growing stonecrops is one of the easier plant projects because of their easy maintenance and low culture requirements.
 They are in the genus Crassula, which embraces many of our favorite houseplant succulents, like Jade plants, as well as old garden favorites such as Echeveria.
 The stonecrop perennial plant will thrive in hot sunny locations and reward you with easy color and form.

 Stonecrop Succulents

-The family of stonecrop succulents is large and encompasses low growing, trailing plants and tall spiked-flowering plants that may get up to a foot (31 cm.) in height.
-All stonecrop plants have a rosette form and most produce a flower held above the base foliage.
-The leaves are thick and semi-glossy.
-Most stonecrop plants cultivated in gardens have their origins in Europe and Asia, finding their way to North America and other places across the globe through exploration, trade, etc. -- many of which having eventually become naturalized, growing freely in nature (as with the wild form, Sedum ternatum).
-There are also vast numbers of hybrid types available too.
-The flowers of stonecrop perennial are rich with sweet nectar and attract bees, moths, and butterflies.
-The colors range but are usually in the pastel family of hues.
-Flowers can remain on the plants well into early winter, adding dimension and interest to the succulents even as they dry.
+Most stonecrop plants cultivated in gardens have their origins in Europe and Asia, finding their way to North America and other places across the globe through exploration, trade, etc. -- many of which have eventually become naturalized, growing freely in nature (as with the wild form, Sedum ternatum).
+There are also vast numbers of hybrid types available.

 Growing Stonecrops